Rickcau/Chaos-Lab/Resources/Chaos-Agent.md

 ## Useful Azure CLI commands

        az vm extension list --resource-group <RESOURCE_GROUP_NAME> --vm-name <VM_NAME>
-The above command will an empty result if no extenstions are installed, if extenstions are installed, results similiar to the following are returned:
+The above command will return an empty result if no extenstions are installed, if extenstions are installed, results similiar to the following are returned:

        [
         {